Dale Cresap's blog

 Add new comment

-daily word - in and through you
+daily word - talk and listen

 Dale Cresap's picture